 “After months of doing our due diligence, it’s exciting to be embarking on this endeavor,” said David Cassidy, Chairman of New Horizons Board of Directors.
 “This is about improving the continuum of care for people experiencing homelessness and food insecurity.
-Joining together with FIT, with Maureen Beauregard, President of FIT, leading the combined agency, will not only benefit homeless individuals with a simplified and targeted process, but other agencies will benefit from a reduction in duplicative intake functions, reductions in time spent on filling out forms, and an overall increase in interagency collaboration.”
+Joining together with FIT will not only benefit homeless individuals with a simplified and targeted process, but other agencies will benefit from a reduction in duplicative intake functions, reductions in time spent on filling out forms, and an overall increase in interagency collaboration.”

 Dick Anagnost, Chairman of Families in Transition – New Horizons’s Board of Directors, stated, “As two of the largest and most well respected homeless service organizations in the State of New Hampshire, the merger presents a unique opportunity for the City of Manchester to become a model for the creation of a robust and integrated system of care that will lead to tangible results for those most in need.
 The fact is, we’re better together.”
 Anagnost continued, “This is truly a strength-based merger.
 The biggest winners in this merger are the beneficiaries of our services; those most in need in our community,”